Jo6a/tauri-flashcards/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Run `cargo tauri dev` to start the application in development mode.

+## Contributing 🤝

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+## License 📄

+Distributed under the MIT License.